bgoonz/docs-collection/github/education/explore-the-benefits-of-teaching-and-learning-with-github-education/use-github-in-your-classroom-and-research/apply-for-an-educator-or-researcher-discount.md

 ---
 title: Apply for an educator or researcher discount
-intro: 'If you''re an educator or a researcher, you can apply to receive {% data variables.product.prodname_team %} for your organization account for free.'
+intro: "If you're an educator or a researcher, you can apply to receive {% data variables.product.prodname_team %} for your organization account for free."
 redirect_from:
   - /education/teach-and-learn-with-github-education/apply-for-an-educator-or-researcher-discount
   - /github/teaching-and-learning-with-github-education/applying-for-an-educator-or-researcher-discount